Email & SMS marketing so good, it’s boring

 6. Low sender scores or high spam complaint rates

-If too many subscribers mark your emails as spam, your ESP assigns a high spam complaint rate to your brand or domain.
-High spam complaint rate is the second most common reason for emails to not land in the inbox.
+If too many subscribers mark your emails as spam, your ESP assigns a high spam complaint rate to your domain.
+A high spam complaint rate is the second most common reason for emails not to land in the inbox.

-If it’s been a while since you’ve emailed your users, start with a small reminder of your relationship, and use language and design that they’ll recognize.
+If it’s been a while since you’ve emailed your users, start with a small reminder of your relationship and use language and design they’ll recognize.

 Email content-related issues

-But these words are vital for ecommerce emails—they are actionable and create scarcity.
-Check your inbox, there are plenty of emails with these words.
+But these words are vital for ecommerce emails, and they are actionable and create scarcity.
+Check your inbox — there are plenty of emails with these words.
 So why didn’t they trigger the spam filter, and how did they get into your inbox?

 8. Misleading subject line

-Remember, all your emails convey a story.
-Each aspect of the email must add up to the story you’re trying to tell your customers, and this starts with the subject line.
-You need to state your intentions or objective clearly in the subject line so that readers don’t find a disconnect when they read the email.
+Remember, your emails convey a story.
+Each aspect of the email must add to the story you’re trying to tell your customers, and this starts with the subject line.
+You need to state your intentions or objectives clearly in the subject line so that readers don’t find a disconnect when they read the email.

 9. Unclear unsubscribe link